FrankHilhorst/node4progress/README.md

 ## 7.2 Installing and running the node4progress dataset examples

-A set of examples is provided that show how to use the node4progress dataset object:
+A set of examples is provided that show how to use the node4progress dataset object.

+Node4Progress comes with configuration that allows for these examples to be run against an appserver running on an Amazon clould computer.

 -   How to navigate the data in a dataset object

-    -   testDatasetCustomer.js, testDatasetOrder.js
+    -   testDatasetCustomer.js, testDatasetOrder.js, testDatasetInvoice

 -   Using the CallHandler approach